 Level 3 = 35# sandbag, 65# thruster, 20″ box

 Level 4 = 20# sandbag, 35# thruster, 16″ box

 All team members must share a sandbag, thruster bar, and box.
 Team members who are not comfortable thrustering their team’s weight can use a pair of dumbbells or front squat or power clean instead.

-For non-ICA members, please email us your team roster and Level (1, 2, 3 or 4) once all team members have registered.
+For non-ICA members, email us your team roster and Level (1, 2, 3 or 4) once all team members have registered.

 For ICA members, we will have sign up sheets at the gym (one for each Level).
-Please list your team, partial team, or sign up as a free agent no later than July 31.
+Please list your team, partial team, or sign up as a free agent no later than August 31.

 7:30 – Gym opens

 9:45 – Group Photo in the Parking Lot

 11:15 – PARKING LOT PARTY!
 We’ll provide pizza & wings; BYO beverages and snacks to share!